vcz-fr/Meetup-Notes/meetups/gdg-bdx/2019-01-31_UX-saved-DevOps.md

 - Redefine what the DevOps team should and should not handle;
 - Enhance the communication.

-For that, the UX decided to use the [Speed Boat](http://www.agile-ux.com/2011/10/17/a-speed-boat-or-nothing/) with a handful of members of the developers, DevOps and Operational teams.
+For that, the UX decided to use the [Speed Boat](http://www.agile-ux.com/2011/10/17/a-speed-boat-or-nothing/) with a handful of developers, DevOps and operationals.
 This Agile exercise is intended for retrospectives, which is kind of the case here, considering this is a lingering issue.
 We can see the Speed Boat as a simple motor boat with anchors:
-- Your destination is your ideal, the situation you would like to reach;
+- The destination represents your ideal, the situation you would like to reach;
 - The motor is the set of elements that are helping you reaching the destination;
 - The deployed anchors are the obstacles that slow you down.

-Once the Speed Boat is layed down, we can clearly identify what is wrong, remedy most of the anchors and reinforce the motor.
-This exercise is easy to setup but the format is such that you will not get a lot of feedbacks.
+Once the Speed Boat is laid down, we can clearly identify what is wrong, remedy most of the anchors and reinforce the motor.
+This exercise is easy to setup but the format is such that you will not get a lot of feedback.
 Nevertheless, you might retrieve interesting insights out of it.

 ### Part Two: Roadmap Board